alongenosar/ios-sdk/README.md

 }

 ```
-## Step 6: Present events screen
+## Step 6: Present events map screen
-Once Snappers initialized succsefully, you can present the Map screen as following:
+Once Snappers initialized succsefully, you can present the Snappers map screen as following:

 Swift:
 ```swift